-We selected a random sample of 100 profiles out of the 3,899 forensic profiles the Laboratory had uploaded to NDIS as of June 22, 2010.
-Of the 100 forensic profiles sampled, 2 were unallowable for upload to NDIS.
-The remaining profiles sampled were complete, accurate, and allowable for inclusion in NDIS.
-The specific exceptions are explained in more detail below.
+We selected a random sample of 100 profiles out of the 6,980 forensic profiles the Laboratory had uploaded to NDIS as of October 15, 2010.
+Of the 100 forensic profiles sampled, we found 4 were unallowable for upload to

-9 When a laboratory's universe of DNA profiles in NDIS exceeds 1,500, our sample is taken from SDIS rather than directly from NDIS.
+10 When a laboratory's universe of DNA profiles in NDIS exceeds 1,500, our sample is taken from SDIS rather than directly from NDIS.
 See Appendix I for further description of the sample selection.

-10 A "locus" is a specific location on a chromosome.
+11 A "locus" is a specific location on a chromosome.
 The plural form of locus is loci.